 What if we told you that’s not the worst thing that could happen?

-What could be even more costly, however, is being held liable for serious damages resulting from physical or emotional harm such as, using a photograph that violates a person’s right to privacy, wrongful entry, and more.
+What could be even more costly, mentally, financially, and emotionally, is being held liable for serious damages resulting from physical or emotional harm such as, using a photograph that violates a person’s right to privacy, wrongful entry, and more.